Meet the Vets at Croton Animal Hospital

-Dr. Bruce Hoskins received is Bachelor of Science degree from Cornell University in 1983.
-He earned his Doctor of Veterinary Medicine degree from the New York State College of Veterinary Medicine at Cornell University in 1989.
+Dr. Bruce Hoskins received his Bachelor of Science degree from Cornell University in 1983 and his Doctor of Veterinary Medicine degree from the New York State College of Veterinary Medicine at Cornell University in 1989.
 He has been in companion animal practice continuously since that time and has been the owner of the Croton Animal Hospital in Croton-On-Hudson, New York since September 2000.
 Dr. Hoskins was voted one of Westchester’s Best Veterinarians by Westchester Magazine for all three years of the survey.

 Carol Popolow Abraham, DVM

-Dr. Popolow Abraham’s general small animal practice includes dogs, cats, pocket pets (rabbits, guinea pigs, rodents), reptiles, and birds.
-In addition to general small animal practice Dr. Popolow Abraham has an interest in animal behavioral medicine and had the opportunity to be involved in marine mammal rescue and rehabilitation on Long Island as head consulting veterinarian with the Riverhead Foundation, when she worked on Long Island early in her career.
+In addition to Primary Care small animal practice, Dr. Popolow has an interest in animal behavioral medicine and had the opportunity to be involved in marine mammal rescue and rehabilitation on Long Island as head consulting veterinarian with the Riverhead Foundation, when she worked on Long Island early in her career.

-Dr. Popolow Abraham is a member of the American Veterinary Medical Association, the New York State Veterinary Medical Association, the Westchester-Rockland Veterinary Medical Association, the American Veterinary Society of Animal Behavior, and the Wildlife Veterinary Society.
-Dr. Popolow Abraham has been consulted for and quoted in several publications including Cat Fancy Magazine, DVM magazine, The Philadelphia Times, and the CBS Evening News.
+Dr. Popolow is a member of the American Veterinary Medical Association, the New York State Veterinary Medical Association, the Westchester-Rockland Veterinary Medical Association, and the American Veterinary Society of Animal Behavior.
+Dr. Popolow has been consulted for and quoted in several publications including Cat Fancy Magazine, DVM magazine, The Philadelphia Times, and the CBS Evening News.

 Mark Gustavson, DVM

-Dr. Mark Gustavson received his Bachelor of Arts degree in Biology with a minor in Classical studies from Drew University in 1995.
+Dr. Mark Gustavson received his Bachelor of Arts degree in Biology with a minor in Classical Studies from Drew University in 1995.
 He earned his Doctor of Veterinary Medicine degree from the New York State College of Veterinary Medicine at Cornell University in 2012.
-He most recently completed a post-doctoral internship in Small Medicine and Surgery at Ocean State Veterinary Specialists in East Greenwich, Rhode Island.
-The internship focused on small animal Emergency medicine and surgery including training in Emergency and Critical Care medicine, Internal Medicine and Surgery.
-The internship also featured substantial time spent with board certified specialists in Cardiology, Neurology, Radiology, exotic animal medicine, Dermatology, Ophthalmology, Oncology and Clinical Pathology.
+He completed a post-doctoral internship in Small Animal Medicine and Surgery at Ocean State Veterinary Specialists in East Greenwich, Rhode Island.
+The internship focused on Small Animal Emergency Medicine and Surgery, including training in Emergency and Critical Care Medicine, Internal Medicine and Surgery.
+The internship also featured substantial time spent with board certified specialists in Cardiology, Neurology, Radiology, Exotic Animal Medicine, Dermatology, Ophthalmology, Oncology and Clinical Pathology.

 Dr. Gustavson is especially interested in Neurology and Clinical Pathology.
-He also enjoys working with Exotic species such as pocket pets and has special interests and training in aquatic animal medicine having completed the AquaVet program in 2010.
-In his spare time Dr. Gustavson enjoys spending time with his lovely wife, Dr. Rachel Albert, also a local small animal veterinarian, their two daughters Vivian and Piper, and their pets Chewy, Mimsy and Griffin.
+He also enjoys working with Exotic Species such as pocket pets and has special interests and training in aquatic animal medicine, having completed the AquaVet Program in 2010.
+In his spare time, Dr. Gustavson enjoys spending time with his lovely wife, Dr. Rachel Albert, also a local small animal veterinarian, their two daughters Vivian and Piper, and their pets Chewy, Mimsy and Griffin.